-Me and Margaret Atwood have been spending a lot of time together lately.
-Not that I want to brag or anything, but I am pretty happy about it.
+Not that I want to brag or anything, but Margaret Atwood and I have been spending a lot of time together, and I am pretty happy about it.

 I’ve been studying the work of the famous, brilliant and, ahem, Canadian writer my entire literary life.
 I still remember sitting in Mr. Bailey’s room in grade 10 reading “Death of a Young Son by Drowning:”